HGVSnomenclature/hgvs-nomenclature/docs/consultation/open-issues.md

 #### Amount

-Due to a variant, e.g., in the promotor region of a gene, the amount of RNA and protein produced might be reduced or increased.
+Due to a variant, e.g., in the promoter region of a gene, the amount of RNA and protein produced might be reduced or increased.
 HGVS nomenclature currently does not have a way to describe this.
 Using the `|` character ("pipe"), these consequences could be described as `r.=|red` or `r.=|inc` (`p.=|red`, `p.=|inc`) or, more specifically, like `r.=|0.40` (reduced to `0.40`) or `r.=|3.10` (increased to `3.10`).